Fall Hawk Watching

-Most numerous is the broad-winged hawk, which at times can be seen in flocks, or kettles, of hundreds, occasionally thousands of birds, "boiling" high into the sky.
-The next most commonly seen September migrants are the feisty sharp-shinned hawk, American kestrel, osprey, northern harrier (marsh hawk), and turkey vulture.
+Most numerous is the Broad-winged Hawk, which at times can be seen in flocks, or kettles, of hundreds, occasionally thousands of birds, "boiling" high into the sky.
+The next most commonly seen September migrants are the feisty Sharp-shinned Hawk, American Kestrel, Osprey, Northern Harrier, and Turkey Vulture.

 Although the total number of migrating hawks begins to decline after mid-September, the variety improves by late September and early October when more of the larger, less common raptors are moving.
-These include the Cooper's, red-tailed, and red-shouldered hawks; golden and bald eagles, peregrine falcon, and merlin.
+These include the Cooper's, Red-tailed, and Red-shouldered hawks; Bald Eagles, Peregrine Falcons, and Merlins.

 Many of the larger, less common hawks that migrate south in October and November return north during late February, March, and early April.